The deg filter analyzes scale degrees in **kern data. The deg

 so the pitch class A is the starting scale degree.
 Note that both examples

-have a key signature with zero sharps or flats: *k[]
+have a key signature with zero sharps or flats: *k[].
+The key signature

 is not used in the analysis of scale degrees; only the key designation